John Wayne Gacy: Surveillance

-Civil suit

-By December 18, Gacy was beginning to display signs of strain from the constant surveillance: he was unshaven, looked tired, appeared anxious and was drinking heavily.
+By December 18, Gacy was beginning to display signs of strain from the constant surveillance: he was unshaven, looked tired and anxious and was drinking heavily.
 That afternoon, he drove to his lawyers' office to prepare a $750,000 civil suit against the Des Plaines police, demanding that they cease their surveillance.
-The same day, the serial number of the Nisson Pharmacy photo receipt found in Gacy's kitchen was traced to 17-year-old Kimberly Byers, a colleague of Piest at Nisson Pharmacy.
-Byers admitted, when contacted in person the following day, that she had worn the jacket on December 11 to shield herself from the cold.
-She had placed the receipt in the parka pocket just before she gave the coat to Piest as he left the store, claiming a contractor wanted to speak with him.
-This statement contradicted Gacy's previous statements that he had had no contact with Robert Piest on the evening of December 11.
+The same day, the Nisson Pharmacy photo receipt found in Gacy's kitchen was traced to 17-year-old Kimberly Byers, a colleague of Piest at Nisson Pharmacy.
+Byers stated that she had borrowed Piest's parka earlier in the evening and had placed the receipt in the pocket just before she returned the coat to Piest as he left the store.

 Second search warrant

 The same evening, Rossi was interviewed a second time.
 This time he was more cooperative.
 He informed detectives that in the summer of 1977, at Gacy's behest, he had spread ten bags of lime in the crawl space of Gacy's house.

 On December 19, investigators began compiling evidence for a second search warrant for Gacy's house.
 The same day, Gacy's lawyers filed the civil suit against the Des Plaines police.
 The hearing for the suit was scheduled for December 22.
 That afternoon, Gacy invited the surveillance detectives inside his house again.
-As officer Robinson distracted Gacy with conversation, officer Schultz walked into Gacy's bedroom in an unsuccessful attempt to write down the serial number of the Motorola TV set they suspected belonged to John Szyc.
-While flushing Gacy's toilet, the officer noticed a smell he suspected could be that of rotting corpses emanating from a heating duct.
+As Robinson distracted Gacy with conversation, Schultz walked into Gacy's bedroom in an unsuccessful attempt to write down the serial number of the Motorola television they suspected belonged to Szyc.
+While flushing Gacy's toilet, the officer noticed a rancid smell he suspected could be that of rotting corpses emanating from a heating duct.
 The officers who had searched Gacy's house previously had failed to notice this, as the house had been cold.

 Investigators interviewed both Cram and Rossi on December 20.
-Rossi had agreed to be interviewed in relation to his possible links with John Szyc as well as the disappearance of Robert Piest.
-When questioned by Kozenczak as to where he believed Gacy had concealed Piest's body, Rossi replied Gacy may have placed the body in the crawl space, adding that he thought Szyc's car was stolen.
+When questioned as to where he believed Gacy had concealed Piest's body, Rossi replied Gacy may have placed the body in the crawl space.
 Rossi agreed to submit to a polygraph test.
-He denied any involvement in Piest's disappearance, also denying any knowledge of his whereabouts.
-He soon refused to continue the questioning, and Rossi's "erratic and inconsistent" responses to questions while attached to the polygraph machine rendered Kozenczak "unable to render a definite opinion" as to the truthfulness of his answers.
+He denied any involvement in Piest's disappearance or any knowledge of his whereabouts.
+He soon refused to continue the questioning, and Rossi's "erratic and inconsistent" responses while attached to the polygraph machine rendered Kozenczak "unable to render a definite opinion" as to his truthfulness.
 Rossi did, however, further discuss the trench digging he did in the crawl space and remarked on Gacy's insistence that he not deviate from where he was instructed to dig.